 At Hamilton, we believe in the beauty and power of community.
 Our families are such a major part of our story.
 We are so thankful for our partnership with our Hamilton PTA.
 Please reach out to our Hamilton PTA and become a member if you haven’t already.
 You may find additional information about our PTA on our school website.
 You may also inquire via email at HamiltonEMSPTA@gmail.com.

 * Please note that due to safety concerns, parents will not be permitted to walk children to their classrooms.
-We are honored to serve the students and families of Hamilton Elementary Middle School, the best school in WORLD!
+We are holding pre-kindergarten and kindergarten orientations and a “Sneak-a-Peek at your Seat” for students new to Hamilton in order for parents to see the building and classrooms.

 If you have any questions, please call us at 410-396-6375 between 8:30 a.m.- 2:30 p.m. or email us.
-If you leave a phone message we will be sure to respond back to you within 48 hours.
+If you leave a phone message we will be sure to respond within 48 hours.

 Natasha Pouncey- Principal- firstname.lastname@example.org

 Zaakira Muhammad - Assistant Principal- Middle School- email@example.com